 A new tab opens with the Portal Management App.
 It’s a model-driven app that allows you to configure the Power Pages portal in a much more advanced and old-school way than the modern designer.

-You can learn more about all the different interfaces for editing Power Apps Portals in my blog post from the link below:
+You can learn more about all the different interfaces for editing Power Pages in my blog post from the link below:

-Locate “Content Snippets” in the left menu and click the “+ New” button form the toolbar:
+Locate “Content Snippets” in the left menu and click the “+ New” button from the toolbar: